14 Fabulous Road Trips from Melbourne

 Contributed by Lauren from Everything Victoria

-We hope you have found some road trip inspiration from these suggestions.
-If you are exploring South Australia check out 5 fantastic road trips we did last year.
+We hope you have found some road trip inspiration from these suggestions of place to visit near Melbourne by car.
+If you are exploring South Australia, check out 5 fantastic road trips we did last year.

-If it’s your first time driving in Australia check out these driving tips for Australian roads put together by Charles who has spent the last 12 years working as a professional driver.
+If it’s your first time driving in Australia, read these driving tips for Australian roads put together by Charles who has spent the last 12 years working as a professional driver.